-Retroactive proposals in ANY arena legislatively are highly, highly problematic and almost never allowed.
+Retroactive proposals in ANY legislative arena are highly, highly problematic and almost never allowed.
 Think about it – changing the law going backwards?
 Judging people and situations by standards that did not exist at the time the law was applied?

 We urge juvenile advocates to identify the reforms they want to make and change the laws PROSPECTIVELY, if they can.

 Crime victims in all 50 states and federally have statutory and constitutional rights which include being informed of and heard in all procedural matters pertaining to their cases.
 Advocates who claim to support the human rights of the guilty offenders, and who also seek to end JLWOP sentences, ought to recognize and support these victims’ rights.
 There are moral, legal, and strategic reasons why supporting victims’ rights is a good idea.
-And victims’ rights are not a zero sum game that detracts in any way from the rights of the accused.
+And victims’ rights are not a zero sum game that detract in any way from the rights of the accused.

 We have a right to legal finality in our cases.
 We have a right not to be tortured for the rest of our lives and our children’s lives by the regular trauma of the parole process if the offender will likely never meet the standards for release back into society.

-Have Some Offenders Demonstrated Through Their Actions That They are Too Dangerous To Walk Among Us?
+Have Some Offenders Demonstrated Through Their Actions That They are too Dangerous to Walk Among Us?